 Plan to fill half of your garden bed with your choice of focal flower.
 For the beginning gardener, some type of zinnia will be the best way to start.
 Fortunately, zinnias are available in every color of the rainbow, so you are sure to find a variety that you like.
 They’re also very easy to grow and can be sown directly in the garden.

-For the other half of the garden, choose three or four types of filler flowers that will compliment your focal flower.
+For the other half of the garden, choose three or four types of filler flowers that will complement your focal flower.

 For example, if you were to choose an orange zinnia for your focal flower, your filler flowers might be a copper celosia, a cream marigold, and a white-flowered basil.
 The shapes and colors are all a little different but also complementary.